smbct/sudo_solver_rust/README.md

 # sudo_solver_rust

-A imple recursive solver for the sudoku, written in Rust
+A simple recursive solver for the sudoku, written in Rust for learning purpose.
+The sudoku grids come from [there](https://projecteuler.net/problem=96).